The Importance Of Cultivating A Heart Of Gratitude (And How To Do It)

 In all three of these verses in Colossians, Paul is talking about gratitude to Christ.
-Be thankful, sing with gratitude and give thanks.
-Without gratitude, it would be impossible to please Jesus, love and serve Him as well as to serve others.
+Be thankful, sing with gratitude, and give thanks.
+Without gratitude, it would be impossible to please Jesus, love, and serve Him as well as serve others.
 Even in the model prayer in Matthew 6, thankfulness is a necessary part.

 Philippians 4:6-7 “Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”

 More Bible verses about a heart full of gratitude

 If we want to imitate Christ (and we should) it’s important to look at the examples that He gave.
 In the following verses, Jesus shows us how to have a heart full of gratitude.